Landlord Information & FAQs

 - the adjudicator made an error in Law; or

 - the adjudicator made an error in fact.

-I have a complaint about the conduct of my letting agent
+I have a complaint about my letting agent

 TDS cannot resolve disputes between individual tenants, complaints about the conduct of letting agents, managing agents or landlords, or other disputes that are not about deductions from the deposit.